Swatiiiishettyyyy/Nucleotide-website/Postman_Documentation/07_Orders_Module.md

 - Use valid status values from the list above
 - Typically used by admin/lab technicians
 - Scheduled date should be in ISO format
+- **Per-address tracking**: For couple/family packs with different addresses, you can update status per address using `address_id` or per item using `order_item_id`
+- When updating by `address_id`, all items at that address are updated together
+- Order-level status is automatically synced to reflect the most common item status

 ---